-The harvest timer starts counting when the thermistor reads 48°F (9°C) at the evaporator outlet.
+The harvest timer starts counting when the thermistor reads 48°F (9°C) at the evaporator outlet and sends a 3.9 k Ω signal to the control board.

 No adjustment is required under normal use, as the harvest timer is adjusted to the suitable position.
 However, a setting longer than the factory setting may be advised in cases where the flush provided at harvest needs to be prolonged for extra cleaning.
 Before changing this setting, call the HOSHIZAKI Technical Support Department at 1-800-233-1940 for recommendations.
 Keep in mind that setting the harvest timer to a longer setting will decrease 24 hour production.